sommeeeer/pomogui/README.md

 # pomogui

 I wanted to make this pomogui for a long time.
 Finally started today.
+Gonna do it in Python and tkinter, with **mpv** as audio player.

 While coding I usually listen to LoFi girl or some similar channel.
 Usually on low volume.